kvasdopil/play3d/README.md

   - **Generate new model** - Adds to the scene (no replacement)
   - **Delete selected** - Red trash icon (top-right) or `Delete` key removes the currently selected object
   - **History** - Clock icon (top-right) opens a list of known 3D objects from IndexedDB with thumbnails; click "Add to scene" to insert
+  - **Upload .glb** - In the History modal, click "Upload .glb" to add a local model to History; the filename (without extension) becomes the prompt and the image thumbnail is empty
   - **New prompt** - + button (top-left) opens the prompt input anytime when not editing/transforming
   - **Render mode** - Center-top toggle between Textured and Solid; Solid shows unique pastel fills and mesh lines
   - **Reload page** - Your entire scene is automatically restored!